aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L02_Package_AVD_applications_ADDS.md

    }
    ```

-1. When prompted to restrart the target operating system, select **Yes**.
+1. When prompted to restart the target operating system, select **Yes**.
 1. Within the Remote Desktop session to **az140-cl-vm42**, from the **Administrator: Windows PowerShell ISE** console, run the following to install Hyper-V and its management tools, including the Hyper-V PowerShell module on the local computer:

    ```powershell